Fair Game

 The inciting incident occurs at 10 minutes when Kate unknowingly becomes a target when her legal work involves seizing a ship connected to a dangerous KGB operation led by Ilya Kazak..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Kate's house is blown up in a violent attack.
+This illustrates the protagonist's commitment to Kate's house is blown up in a violent attack.
 She can no longer deny the danger and must accept Max's protection, leaving her old life behind., moving from reaction to action.

 The Collapse moment at 66 minutes (73% through) represents the emotional nadir.
 Here, Kate and Max are separated and captured.
 Max is severely beaten.
-Kate believes Max is dead, facing the loss of her protector and the person she's come to care for., demonstrates the protagonist at their lowest point.
+Kate believes Max is dead, facing the loss of her protector and the person she's come to care for., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 73 minutes initiates the final act resolution at 80% of the runtime.
 Kate discovers Max is alive.
 They reunite with new resolve, combining her intelligence and legal knowledge with his combat skills to take the fight to Kazak., demonstrating the transformation achieved throughout the journey.